zsofimajor/aliit-builder-hub/builder-program/index.md

 - Rewards are paid in **NIGHT**.

 Payouts can only be processed after all required legal documentation and KYC verification have been completed.

 ---

-## Program rules

-- You must earn **at least 500 XP during the current sprint** to qualify for a payout.
-- Only XP earned during the sprint counts toward that month's reward distribution.
-- Your lifetime Zealy XP continues to accumulate separately and counts towards Fellowship progression.
-- Quest XP values may be adjusted between monthly sprints, but **never during an active sprint**.
-- If you believe your sprint XP has been calculated incorrectly, please let us know in Discord and we'll investigate.

----